 We would love for you and your child to have fun expanding their knowledge at home.
 This is a great topic and encourages the children to explore the World around them.
 Spend the time talking about different places locally that children have visited or places further afield.
 Take a visit to your local park and search for signs of spring or plants that are growing.

-A big warm welcome to everyone who has just started in Red Class.
-It is lovely to see so many smiling faces, excited to be at Willow Lane School and ready to learn.
-Although it has only been a week it is clear that all the children in Red Class are really starting to settle in to school life.
-They are learning the routine and beginning to form good friendships as a class, which makes our classroom a happy and exciting place to be!
+A big warm welcome to everyone in Red Class and especially those new to Willow Lane School, it’s great to see lots of smiling faces.
+Although it has only been a few weeks, it is clear that all the children in Red Class are really settled in to school life.
+They are learning the routines and forming good friendships as a class, which makes the classroom a happy and exciting place to be!

-Once settled in we will be starting our new topic and learning all about ourselves and bodies.
-We will be talking about our likes and dislikes, painting portraits, discovering how we grow and how to keep fit and healthy.
-As part of our Science focus, we will also be investigating our senses and we will be doing some baking in the children’s kitchen.
+Over the next few weeks we will be learning about ourselves in our ‘Busy Being Me’ topic.
+We will be talking about our likes and dislikes, painting portraits and playing lots of games to get to know each other.
+As part of our Science focus we will also be investigating our senses and will hopefully get the chance to do some baking.

 As part of the topic ‘Busy Being Me’ we would like you to support your child to create a collage all about themselves.
 They might draw pictures, stick on images from magazines or take their own photos showing their likes and dislike.
 This will be there first creative homework which they can show off in assembly to the whole school.
 If you’re struggling, please just come and ask.

 In Red Class, we have our PE lessons on Wednesday and Friday mornings.
 Please can you ensure that children have their kit in school on these days and if your child takes time to get changed, this can be a useful thing to practise at home.